PingrisAlexis/SportSee/README.md

 and will ask to you if you want to run the app on another port.
 Just press `Y`.

 - Now, you can run the front-end server (port 3001):  `npm start`

+### Project:

+- To switch between the two differents users, please, select the adress bar, and go to`http://localhost:3001/users/12` or, `http://localhost:3001/users/18`